 How to Become an HVAC Technician

-Career Explorer reports that having experience with things like tablets, electronics and troubleshooting will be vital as equipment becomes capable of even more.
+Career Explorer reports that technicians familiar with tablets, electronics and troubleshooting will be vital as equipment becomes capable of even more.

-Another key perk of working in HVAC is next to no student debt.
+Another key perk of working in HVAC is little to no student debt.

 A Day in the Life of an HVAC Technician

-A typical workday may vary on the work site as well as your specific skill set.
+Your work schedule may vary on the work site as well as your specific skill set.
 If you are a repair technician, you may work early, late or be on call throughout the day.
-If you work in construction/home building or management, you will be more likely to keep to a set schedule during normal business hours.
+For technicians or installers working in construction, you will be more likely to keep to a set schedule during normal business hours.

 As a technician, you'll visit many different homes and businesses to perform repair, maintenance or installation work.
-Some jobs may require more time than others, so the number of calls each day can fluctuate.
+Complex jobs might take longer than others, so the number of calls on a given day could vary considerably.

-Is a Career in HVAC Profitable?
+Can You Make a Good Living in HVAC?
 Average Salary for HVAC Technicians and Other HVAC Careers

-In addition to owning your own business, there are several other career opportunities.
+Aside from launching your own business, there are several other ways to advance your career.
 These include:

 • HVAC manager, $72,515 average salary